madmurphy/libconfini/dev/hackings/baremetal/README.md

 implemented as pointers to standard functions (see below).
 These two files amend `src/confini.c`.

+The file `number-parsers.h`, which amends `src/confini.h` (i.e. the public
-The file `number-parsers.h` exports the function headers of what `number-parsers.c` implements, and amends `src/confini.h` (i.e. the public header).
+header), exports the function headers of what `number-parsers.c` implements.

 The file `confini-header.c` contains only a nominal workaround-amendment to `src/confini.c` (for facilitating the build system) that does not change the final C code compiled.

-To produce the source code of the “bare metal” version of **libconfini** a fifth amendment to the public header is also required, containing some common C standard definitions.
+To create the source code of a “bare metal” version of **libconfini** a fifth amendment to the public header is also required, containing some common C standard definitions.
 This amendment is automatically generated for each platform during the build process and will be located under `no-dist/hackings/baremetal/c-standard-library.h`.